eklavyasagar/python_fibonacci_rest_app/README.md

-# implementation of fibonacci-rest-app in Python
+# Implementation of fibonacci-rest-app in Python
 * To set up app clone the project
 * Install dependencies **pip install -r setup/requirements.txt**
 * Run the application using **python app.py**